JeremyBois/Tefnout/README.md

   - Add header information using [compdb](https://github.com/Sarcasm/compdb)
   - Keep build and project `compile_commands.json` in sync

-The one liner below group all steps in a single command and **must be run from the project root directory**:
+The one liner below performs all steps in a single command and **must be run from the project root directory**:
   1. Create build directory is needed
   2. Use local `CmakeLists.txt` as configuration for Cmake
   3. Generate makefiles for all targets